Lake Street (Minneapolis): Automobile era effects

 While originally developed around the Selby-Lake streetcar, Lake Street became a heavily automobile oriented corridor, especially after the removal of streetcars in the 1950s.
 Lake Street and University Avenue were two of the most auto-oriented corridors in the Twin Cities.
 Poet John Berryman referred to Lake Street in a poem as, "Lake Street where the used cars live".
-In 1977, the construction of a K-Mart closed off Nicollet Avenue at Lake Street and combined two city blocks.
+In 1955, Lake Street had 14 new car dealerships and almost 60 used car businesses.
+As suburban retail grew and wealthier households in south Minneapolis moved further south of Lake Street or to the suburbs, businesses on Lake Street deteriorated.
+New car dealerships left the corridor and the used car businesses focused on lower-end vehicles.
+In 1977, the construction of a Kmart closed off Nicollet Avenue at Lake Street and combined two city blocks.

 Many traditional streetcar-era buildings were razed during the auto era and much of Lake Street contains 1960s-era auto-oriented businesses with parking lots.
-A Target store and Cub Foods grocery store at opposite corners of Minnehaha Avenue and Lake Street also caused controversy for the pros and cons of this investment and typical suburban configuration with wide parking lot instead of an urban adaptation.

-Talks have begun on a new reconfigured site that reopens Nicollet Avenue to Lake Street.
+Near the intersection of Lake Street and 27th Avenue was a large industrial complex that eventually served Minneapolis Moline.
+By 1972, the Minneapolis Moline factory shut down and a Target store opened in 1976.
+More suburban oriented developments with large parking lots and businesses set back from the street followed in the area including a Rainbow Foods in the mid-1980s.

+21st century

+Protests following the murder of George Floyd in 2020 caused widespread damage along Lake Street.
+More than 30 businesses were damaged or destroyed including the Third Precinct Police building.
+In the next four years $100 million, collected mostly from private donations, was spent on restoring buildings or building new buildings in the area.
+The arson-damaged Coliseum Building and Hall was listed on the National Register of Historic Places and underwent a $28 million renovation.

+The Kmart at Nicollet Avenue was torn down in November 2023 and the city of Minneapolis is developing plans to reconnect the street grid with Lake Street.
+Construction is expected to start in 2025.
 Efforts to redevelop more multi-use and density have been successful.
-Public investment and private redevelopment has occurred throughout the Lake Street corridor with a new public library near Minnehaha Avenue and the new mixed-use anchor building, Midtown Exchange, previously mentioned.
+Public investment and private redevelopment has occurred throughout the Lake Street corridor with a new public library near Minnehaha Avenue and the new mixed-use anchor building at Chicago Avenue, the Midtown Exchange.